Rolle College

 Rolle College was a teacher training college in Exmouth, Devon, England, which formed the Exmouth campus of the University of Plymouth until its closure in 2009.
 The university moved its taught courses from the site to new facilities at its main Plymouth campus.

 History

+In 1902 Southlands School moved to Fairfield, which was a large house on Douglas Avenue, and expanded to occupy Brockhurst House and Eldin House.
+Famous alumni include Elisabeth Frink, Elinor Jenkins, and Edith Helen Pratt.
+The school closed in 1942 and the buildings taken over for war work.

 The college opened in 1946, and initially graduates were awarded a Certificate in Education by the University of Exeter.
-In 1988, Rolle College became part of Polytechnic South-West, and in 1990 was absorbed into Plymouth University.
+In 1988, Rolle College became part of Polytechnic South West, and in 1990 was absorbed into the University of Plymouth.

-The last three Students' Union Presidents of Rolle College were Katie Shaw (05/06), Fiona House (06/07) and Michael Austin (07/08).

-The Exmouth campus was closed in 2008, when Plymouth University relocated the college, its 3000 students and 400 staff to their main campus in Plymouth.
+The Exmouth campus was closed in 2008, when University of Plymouth relocated the college, its 3000 students and 400 staff to their main campus in Plymouth.

 Rolle played a significant part in the life of Exmouth, both economically and socially.
 The decision to relocate the campus was controversial with past and present students, staff and the local community.
 Anti-closure demonstrations and campaigns lasted until the relocation.